-The internet has become an integral part of our daily lives, and its has grown at lightning speed.
-From 1995 to 2016, the number of internet users grew from 44 million to 3.4 billion.
-If you take a second to really think about it, it actually wasn’t that long ago when going on the internet involved waiting for the phone line to be free, typing in your user name and password, hearing that horrible dial-up sound, and then feeling a sense of relief when you heard the male robot voice say “you’ve got mail.”
+If you take a second to really think about it, it wasn’t too long ago when going on the internet involved waiting for the phone line to be free, typing in your user name and password, hearing that horrible dial-up sound, and then feeling a sense of relief when you heard that robot voice say “you’ve got mail.”

 What exactly is the Internet of Things?

-By definition, the IoT is “the interconnection via the Internet of computing devices embedded in everyday objects, enabling them to send and receive data.”
-In other words, the IoT is connecting your stuff to the internet or to other stuff so it can do new stuff outside of the stuff it can already do (like control your stuff remotely and receive alerts and status updates).
+By definition, the IoT is “the interconnection via the internet of computing devices embedded in everyday objects, enabling them to send and receive data.”
+In other words, the IoT is connecting your stuff to the internet or to other stuff so it can do new stuff outside of the stuff it can already do.
+For instance, an IoT device might be able to be controlled remotely, or you may be able to receive alerts and status updates on your IoT devices.

 What are IoT devices?

-Think of it this way: If it can connect to the internet or to some other device or network of devices that connects to the internet, and it’s not a computing device that would be expected to have an internet connection in order to perform its primary functions, it probably fits the bill.
+Think of it this way: If it can connect to the internet or to some other device or network of devices that connect to the internet, and it’s not a computing device that serves as a means for you (a human) to access the internet, it probably fits the bill.

 How do Voice Assistants like Alexa fit into the equation?

-Amazon appears to be competing to have Alexa become an IoT operating system where smart home consumers go to control their lights, locks, vacuums, cameras, and appliances all in one place.
+Amazon appears to be competing to have Alexa become a primary IoT operating system where the majority of smart home customers go to control their lights, locks, vacuums, cameras, and appliances all in one place.

 What’s next for the IoT?

-Google Duplex can already carry out real world conversations.
-As assistants like Alexa and Google Assistant evolve into true A.I., they’ll likely support more IoT devices and features on those devices.
+Google Duplex can already carry out real-world conversations.
+As assistants like Alexa and Google Assistant evolve into true A.I., they will likely support more IoT devices and features on those devices.
 This is not to say that all of our homes will be like Tony Stark’s, controlled by a Jarvis-like assistant.
 But hey, you never know.
-Back when we were first connecting to dial-up internet, most of us didn’t think we’d have speakers like Alexa and voice-controlled robotic vacuum cleaners.
+Back when we were first connecting to dial-up internet, most of us didn’t think we would have speakers like Alexa and voice-controlled robotic vacuum cleaners.